Originally Posted: Oct 29, 2015

 - Bring questions.
 Take some time to write out your campus visit questions as well as who you intend to ask (an admission counselor, financial aid advisor, professor, or current student).
 Make sure to write down the answers while you’re talking to them too, or you’ll forget what they said!

-- The best place for asking questions isn’t in general sessions—it’s in private meetings.
+- The best place for asking questions is in private meetings.
 Colleges are happy to schedule appointments ahead of time with people you’d like to talk with.
 They can usually arrange them on the day of your visit too.

-- Be prepared to give an answer when asked what you plan to major in.
+- Be prepared to share what you plan to major in.
 If you don’t know for certain, pick something you’ve thought about or a general area, such as the medical field.
 The college will tailor your visit based on your tentative major, and it’s a lot easier to analyze a school if you have an idea of what you want to major in.

 - Walk at the front of your tour group.
 You’ll have an easier time hearing what your tour guides say, viewing places as they talk about them, and getting their attention if you have a question.